return42/sphkerneldoc/linux_src_doc/drivers/iommu/omap-iommu_h.rst

 Members
 -------

-pgtable
+num_iommus
-    the page table
+    number of iommus in this domain

-iommu_dev
+iommus
-    an omap iommu device attached to this domain. only a single iommu device can be attached for now.
+    omap iommu device data for all iommus in this domain

 dev
     Device using this domain.